 - SOA implementation: It's the increments, stupid

 As SOA has grown up, it has developed a penchant for being big -- and late.
 Now, SOA advisors remind application developers and integrators to right-size their projects for early success.

 - SOA Implementation: Should top down meet bottom up?

 One application development service provider says a balance between top-down and bottom-up SOA models is needed.

-ways to fail with your SOA implementation
+- Six ways to fail with your SOA implementation

 A service-oriented architecture is one way to make application development more agile, a growing business requirement.
 Here are the top risks for SOA failure, so you get it right.